 The cooks in the camp ordered in mutton from a local shepherd as a treat for us weary trekkers.
 After I took a peak around the cooks’ tent, I can confirm this was halal meat for dinner, you can imagine what I saw!

 The next morning, we set off over the running stream by our camp to make our way up the opposing, steep hill; a mix of rocks, grass and snow to summit over 4,100m.
 To reach the lake called Boadsar and the neighbouring lake, Pamsar, we traversed across many huge rocks and met many flocks of sheep and goats herded up by Kashmiri shepherds.

 The weather changed from a cold start to warming up when the clouds cleared to reveal the lovely sun shining down on your back.
 This soon changed the higher we got, the layers of clothing were applied, taken off then reapplied until the rain hit.
 With all seasons in one morning, you’ll be feeling pretty smug if you’ve packed for this trek wisely.
+I was sure glad that I spent all that time before my trip geeking out on gear on sites like EffortlessOutdoors.com, I had everything I needed and it made all the difference in this climate.
 This was the most challenging trek for me with the weather and the higher ascent but I loved every minute!